 If the patient experiences chest pain during catheter manipulation or contrast administration, it suggests nociceptive abnormality.
-This is thought to be associated with altered afferent neuronal pathways, change in cerebral cortical activation, or reduced endogenous opioid release.28 although these rates were observed at health-care centers of excellence.
-A prospective multicenter study has reported cases of coronary artery dissection, ST-elevation myocardial infarction associated with vasospasm, transient air microembolism, and deep vein thrombosis, but the overall rate of periprocedural adverse events was low at 1.4%.32 As the reactivity testing prolongs the length of angiography, precautions must be taken for those at higher risk of contrast-induced nephropathy.35 Adenosine should be avoided or used with caution in patients with a history of asthma, as it may contribute to bronchospasm.
+This is thought to be associated with altered afferent neuronal pathways, change in cerebral cortical activation, or reduced endogenous opioid release.

+CFT has been shown to be safe and effective overall, with the WISE study reporting a low rate of serious adverse events (0.7%), although these rates were observed at healthcare centers of excellence.
+A prospective multicenter study has reported cases of coronary artery dissection, ST-elevation myocardial infarction associated with vasospasm, transient air microembolism, and deep vein thrombosis, but the overall rate of periprocedural adverse events was low at 1.4%.
+As the reactivity testing prolongs the length of angiography, precautions must be taken for those at higher risk of contrast-induced nephropathy.
+Adenosine should be avoided or used with caution in patients with a history of asthma, as it may contribute to bronchospasm.